malex1106/boomify/README.md

 ---

-Implementation of Boomerang's local sampling strategy using Stable Audio Open 1.0 by Alexander Fichtinger.
+Implementation of Boomerang's local sampling strategy using Stable Audio Open 1.0.

+This work is conducted as part of Alexander Fichtinger's Master thesis at the Institute of Computational Perception at JKU Linz, with Jan Schlüter as supervisor.

 ## Installation